Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Discussion and Future Prospects

-As \ac{DNN} models become increasingly complex, it is possible that the layers present at the beginning of the model may not always be \ac{DLA} compatible.
-This may include padding in convolution transpose layer, which is present in many CNN-based \ac{GAN} models.
-Therefore, designing a system that can tackle such issues is beneficial by substituting the layers with similar operations before implementation.
-Current frameworks, like DeepStream and TensorRT, act defensively as they do not handle these issues and instead offload the CNN models as is to the GPU, resulting in pipeline disruptions.
-Hence, \ac{DNN} model architecture needs to be studied before deploying the model on the edge.
-Additionally, it is essential to offload tasks or layers, where possible, to the unused \ac{PVA} and \ac{VIC}.
+It is essential to offload tasks or layers, where possible, to the unused \ac{PVA} and \ac{VIC}.
 In most literature, there is no mention of these devices being employed.
 One paper explored the relationship between energy and memory contention in CPU, GPU, and \ac{PVA} \cite{MEPHESTO}, which could be utilized in schedulers to ensure an efficient use of \ac{PVA}.
 A possible pipeline could involve \ac{VIC} for pre-processing tasks like rescaling and image conversion, and \ac{PVA} for initial convolutional layers or filter operations.
 However, NVIDIA's frameworks (DeepStream and \ac{VPI}) limit the use of the \ac{PVA} to tracking, filtering, and other pre-processing tasks.
-Using TensorRT, a \ac{DNN} model's layers can only be assigned to the \ac{DLA} or GPU \cite{PVA_deepstream, tensorrt}.
-Another avenue to explore is the use of AI for scheduling.
-For instance, SCHED² \cite{RL-SCHED²} is a reinforcement learning technique to determine the best use of resources within a GPU data center.
-The same method can be applied to the edge devices, allowing for more dynamic scheduling that can foresee and adapt to any future information \cite{Survey_GPU_Data_Centers}.
-Ultimately, the choice of the scheduler must align with the application in which it is implemented.
-In the case of multiple \ac{DNN}s, it is better to opt for \ac{HaX-CoNN}.
-With a single \ac{DNN} carrying out real-time processing, \ac{CP-CNN} and \ac{Jedi} are ideal choices.
-If energy consumption is a concern, \ac{AxoNN} and Map-and-Conquer are the better options.
+Using TensorRT, a \ac{DNN} model's layers can only be assigned to the \ac{DLA} or GPU \cite{deepstream, tensorrt}.